The After-Birth Experiences No One Talks About

 Trust me, there will be plenty of opportunities to fine-tune your super-mom powers when you have to survive on your own.
 Enjoy the help whenever you can!

-With that in mind, I would love to hear some of your after-birth body experiences!
+With that in mind, I would love to hear some of your after-birth experiences!
 If you have a brief story or some advice that might help another mama, please share it in the comments!
+And please remember to share this post via the social share buttons below.

 If you found this post helpful, you may also be interested in reading my post on 10 Things You Can Easily Do Postpartum.